What is Mesothelioma?

 Mesothelioma is a relatively rare form of cancer.
 While other cancer diagnoses have increased considerably over the past quarter-century (over 1/4 of the U.S. population will suffer from some type of cancer in their lifetime), mesothelioma is still not common.
 Around 3,000 new cases are reported in the U.S. every year, with most patients being older men.
 However, women are also known to suffer from mesothelioma, which can occur at any age.

 People working in construction, building, demolition, or in the making of heating products have an increased risk of developing mesothelioma.

 Mesothelioma symptoms typically do not develop until decades after initial asbestos exposure.
 Additionally, many mesothelioma symptoms are similar to less serious conditions.
 However, if you experience any of the symptoms listed below, see a doctor immediately:

-- If the cancer has spread, you may also feel neck or facial pain and trouble swallowing.
+If it has spread, you may also feel neck or facial pain and have trouble swallowing.

 If the doctor has concerns, he or she will refer you to a cancer specialist, also known as an oncologist.
 The cancer specialist will perform a biopsy by taking a tissue sample from your abdomen or chest.
 This sample will be examined under a microscope.
 If the pathologist finds mesothelioma, the oncologist will need to establish whether the disease is localized or has spread.

 There are four main types of mesothelioma: pleural, pericardial, peritoneal, and testicular.
 Each of these types is determined by where in the body the cancer first develops.